scroll-tech/scroll/specs/Deposit.md

 ![Deposit Workflow](assets/deposit.png)

-## Deposit Ether
+## Deposit ETH

-To deposit Ether from L1 to L2, one can use `L1GatewayRouter.depositETH` or `L1GatewayRouter.depositETHAndCall`:
+To deposit ETH from L1 to L2, one can use `L1GatewayRouter.depositETH` or `L1GatewayRouter.depositETHAndCall`:
 ```solidity
 function depositETH(uint256 _amount, uint256 _gasLimit) external payable;